How dog therapy improves your mood and university work

 As mental health issues can interfere with our abilities to work effectively, it's not surprising that dog therapy can improve both how we feel and study.

-The recent study on how dogs can help at-risk students was led by researchers at Washington State University, with support from Mars Petcare's WALTHAM Centre for Pet Nutrition.
+The study on how dogs can help at-risk students was led by researchers at Washington State University, with support from Mars Petcare's WALTHAM Centre for Pet Nutrition.

 Associate Professor Patricia Pendry, who was the lead study investigator, said: